tomfparker/QIC-group-web/_pages/about.md

 **Two Post Doc positions** are available in the QIC group at EPFL.

-Position 1: This position will be focused broadly on Quantum Learning Theory - i.e. broadly analytic work trying to understand the scalability of quantum machine learning.
+Position 1: This position will be focused broadly on analysing the potential of near-term quantum algorithms for quantum chemistry joint with Roche.
 2 year position, immediate start possible but somewhat flexible.

 Position 2: This position is joint with Christa Zoufal and Stefan Woerner at IBM Quantum with a focus broadly on error analysis and algorithm development for real and imaginary time quantum evolution.
 3 year position, immediate start possible but flexible.

-Initial submission deadline Nov.
-11th 2023 / until the positions are filled.
+Rolling deadline

 To **apply**, please follow [this](https://docs.google.com/forms/d/e/1FAIpQLScm6P163UChmDzkHN9kidxld_cwMGisPMVre8ZkkuUfbQntjw/viewform?pli=1) link.